ajparra/iRotAvg/README.md

 where

-- `orb_vocab.txt   -- `  orb vocabulary as in ORB-SLAM
+- `orb_vocab.txt`  Orb vocabulary as in ORB-SLAM.
-- `config.yaml     -- `  configuration file as in ORB-SLAM
+- `config.yaml`  Configuration file as in ORB-SLAM.
-- `sequence_path   -- `  directory containing the sequence frames
+- `sequence_path`  Directory containing the sequence frames.

-To see more usage options simply execute
+To see more usage options simply execute:
 ```
 ./ira
 ```

-## Testing in the KITTI dataset
+## Testing with the KITTI dataset

-To test ira with the KITTI dataset:
+To test IRA with the KITTI dataset:

 1. Download the grayscale sequences from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 1. Download a configuration file from the ORB-SLAM [monocular exampes](https://github.com/raulmur/ORB_SLAM2/tree/master/Examples/Monocular).
-E.g.: [KITTI00-02.yaml](https://github.com/raulmur/ORB_SLAM2/blob/master/Examples/Monocular/KITTI00-02.yaml) For sequences 0 to 2.
+E.g.: [KITTI00-02.yaml](https://github.com/raulmur/ORB_SLAM2/blob/master/Examples/Monocular/KITTI00-02.yaml) for sequences 0 to 2.
 1. Download and uncompress the orb vocabulary file from [here](https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary).
-1. Execute ira pointing to the corresponding paths: `./ira path/to/orb_vocab.txt path/to/config.yaml path/to/sequence/`
+1. Execute `ira` passing the corresponding paths: `./ira path/to/orb_vocab.txt path/to/config.yaml path/to/sequence/`

 The output is saved in two files
 -  `rotavg_poses_ids.txt` Contains the ids (starting in 1) of frames in the view graph (selected frames).